 Lode deposits are interpreted contact replacement mineralization with some fissure veins.
 The ores are dominantly gold with some silver, lead and copper and generally found along the contact between the limestone and granodiorite, or in stringers or small fissures.
 Large amounts of garnet, with some epidote, are also along the contact.

-'Sunrise at South Pass', colored
+'Sunrise at South Pass', colored pencil sketch by the author |

 One of the principal lode deposits, the Golden Leaf group included the Golden Leaf, Priscilla, Hillside Placer, Wadams, Wallace, French, and Excelsior mines.
 The underground workings were ultimately integrated through an extensive network of more than 18,000 feet of drifts, winzes and raises which connected to a series of ore shoots on different levels of the Dunn, Priscilla, Golden Leaf, and Thompson lodes.
 The Golden Leaf group produced $2,577,000 in metals (historical prices).
 Based on the type of mineralization, this area is ripe for additional discoveries.
 Such replacement deposits are typically erratic and follow zones of brecciation – exploration geophysics around the granodiorite plugs and a search for additional plugs could be productive.